Cecilia Jarlskog: Career

 Jarlskog was appointed professor at the University of Bergen, Norway, in 1976.
-In 1985 she switched to the University of Stockholm, Sweden, staying there until 1994.
+In 1985 she switched to the Stockholm University, Sweden, staying there until 1994.
 Since then, Jarlskog has been a professor at Lund University, her alma mater, where she had graduated in 1970 with a PhD in theoretical particle physics.

 Jarlskog worked as a member of CERN from 1970 to 1972.
 In addition, she served on the CERN Scientific Policy committee from 1982 to 1988.
 In her remaining 6 years at CERN, she served as the Advisor to the Director General of CERN on Member States, from 1998 to 2004.
 Jarlskog was recognized by the Swedish Academy of Science community and was appointed as one of the 5 members of the Swedish Nobel Committee for Physics from 1989 to 2000, serving as chairman of that committee in 1999, when the prize was awarded to Gerard 't Hooft and Martinus J. G. Veltman.

+In 2023, Cecilia Jarlskog was given the EPS High Energy and Particle Physics Prize, which is awarded by the European Physical Society for outstanding contributions in experimental, theoretical or technological achievements.
+Jarlskog's prize was due to her "discovery of an invariant measure of CP violation in both quark and lepton sectors."

 Jarlskog is an Honorary Professor at three universities in China and received an honorary degree from the University College Dublin.

 She was also Member of the Swedish Academy of Sciences (1984), Member of the Norwegian Academy of Sciences (1987), Member of the Board of Trustees of the Nobel Foundation (1996) and Member of the Academia Europaea (2005).